Dargones/import_prediction/python/README.md

  GitHub repository referenced above, although I had to modify the forward pass to suit the present project.

- - utils.py - currently contains the loss function used to train the network for the import prediction task
+ - utils.py - currently contains the loss function used to train the network for the import prediction task.

  ## GGNN results

  An example of how the network can be run can be found in ../notebooks/GGNNs.ipynb.
-While I have not been completed a hyper-parameter search and might make further cahnges to the network structure down the road, my GGNNs already outperform the baselines I was able to construct by other means.
+While I have not completed a hyper-parameter search and might make further changes to the network structure down the road, my GGNNs already outperform the baselines I was able to construct by other means.
 On the binary import prediction task (when the classifier is given a choice of two imports of which only one is correct), my best SVM baseline has the accuracy of 0.76 compared to GGNN's 0.83.